JP Counseling & Associates, LLC

 Because our staff are experts in the field of mental health, they may conduct trainings for students, trainees, practitioners, or the community.
 At times, we may use your de-identified information for teaching purposes as permitted by the Privacy Rule under HIPAA utilizing the Safe Harbor Method of De-identification.

-While this written summary of exceptions to confidentiality should prove helpful in providing you with information about potential problems, it is important that we discuss any questions or concerns that you have now or in the future.
+While this written summary of exceptions to confidentiality should prove helpful in providing you with information about potential problems, it is important that you discuss any questions or concerns that you have now or in the future with JPC.

 BILLING AND PAYMENTS

-Unless we agree otherwise, you are expected to pay for each session at the time it is held.
-Payment for other professional services will be agreed to when services are requested.
+Payments must be paid for each session/service before or at the time of the service.
 If your account has not been paid for more than 60 days, and arrangements for payment have not been agreed upon, we have the option of using legal means to secure the payment.
 These legal means may involve hiring a collection agency, going through small claims court and/or filing a claim in Magistrate Court, all of which may require us to disclose otherwise confidential information.
 In most collection situations, the only information we release regarding a patient’s treatment is his/her name, the nature of the services provided, and the amount due.
 If such legal action is necessary, all costs of such legal action will be included in the claim.